 - 1 teaspoon paprika

-- Cut the tips off the chicken wings, and separate the drumettes and the flats (here’s a good video that shows how to do that).
+- If your chicken wings are whole, cut the tips off, and separate the drumettes and the flats (here’s a good video that shows how to do that).

 - In a large bowl, toss the chicken wings with the melted butter, salt, pepper, garlic powder and paprika.

 - Arrange the coated chicken wings in a single layer on the wire racks, not touching each other.
-Bake until the skin is browned and crisp, about 35 minutes.
+Bake until the skin is browned and crispy, about 40 minutes.
 Serve immediately.